Welcome to Nowhere

 Welcome to Nowhere is a music and arts festival held on a remote piece of farmland outside of Whanganui, Aotearoa New Zealand.
 Attendees pitch their tents and settle in for two days of entertainment.
 The idyllic site is along an unassuming gravel road, 45 minutes outside of mobile phone service.
 It has a swimming hole, regenerating bush, and sprawling hills.

 In 2021, after four years running the event, the organisers expanded its size and sought to create an identity that would set it apart.
-I considered the title of the festival, its location, and its values to come up with the concept of a Map of Nowhere.
+We considered the title of the festival, its location, and its values to come up with the concept of a Map of Nowhere.
 It depicts a place of sunshine, creativity, and community, while utilising literal illustrations of the festival experience in order to raise awareness among new audiences.

 Materials also include T-shirts for Road to Nowhere, a national tour taken by Soft Plastics and Church of Goya in the lead-up to the festival.